isak8748/Compiler1/HOME_EXAM.md

 ```
 Here b will be unreachable as there would otherwise be both a mutable and non-mutable reference to a in a block of code.

-## Your LLVM/Crane-Lift backend (optional)

-- Let your backend produce LLVM-IR/Crane Lift IR for an example program (covering the translations implemented).

-- Describe the translation process, and connect back to the generated IR.

-- Compare your solution to the requirements (as stated in the README.md).
-What are your contributions to the implementation.

 ## Overall course goals and learning outcomes.